thomaswienecke/valorant-profile-checker/README.md

 ## Deployment

-It is currently deployed in my homelab running on a docker container.
+It is currently deployed on fly.io.
+You can check out the `fly.toml` for configuration details.

 You can find the dockerfile and docker-compose.yml in the repository.